Arts and Letters: Background

 Arts and Letters was a chestnut horse owned and bred by American sportsman and philanthropist Paul Mellon, and trained by future Hall of Famer Elliott Burch.

 Racing career

 Arts and Letters began racing at age two.
 He won two of his six starts in 1968, then at age three won two important Kentucky Derby prep races before finishing second in both the Derby and the Preakness Stakes to the undefeated California colt Majestic Prince.

 He carried the well-known colors of dark grey, yellow braids, sleeves, and cap.
 Arts and Letters came back to win the 1½ mile Belmont Stakes under jockey Braulio Baeza, after which second-place finisher Majestic Prince was retired due to injury.
 Arts and Letters went on to win several more important races in 1969.
+For 18 years, he ranked as only the third horse to win one U.S. Triple Crown race and finish second in the other two, joining Alsab (1942) and Sword Dancer (1959), and then followed by Bet Twice (1987), Easy Goer (1989), and Journalism (2025).

 At age four, Arts and Letters won one of three races.
 His career ended after he suffered an injury in the Californian Stakes.